 GoDaddy review 2021 and experiences: Description, Pricing, User Reviews

 There are countless different reviews about the domain registrar and hosting provider GoDaddy.
-But it should be taken into account that the company has been successfully operating for over 23 years, which in itself is proof of its reliability.
+But provider GoDaddy should take into account that the company has been successfully operating for over 23 years, which in itself is proof of its reliability.
 During this time, it has developed servers all over the world.

-American GoDaddy is the largest web hosting and domain company in the world with over 17 million customers.
+American GoDaddy is the largest web hosting and domain company globally, with over 17 million customers.
 GoDaddy is known for its striking TV ads.
-The website and support are completely in english and the company also has a data center in the US, UK adn Canada.
+The website and support are entirely in English, and the company also has a data center in the US, UK, and Canada.
 Shared hosting packages are available from €3.49 per month.

 Godaddy is one of the oldest and largest registrars on the Internet.
 The international hosting company was founded in 1997 and has been listed on the stock exchange for years.
 For many of us, Godaddy will be known primarily as the domain registry.
 The place where you go to claim your bulk load of domain names.
-But in recent years the American web host has expanded considerably.
-At the moment you can purchase literally every conceivable form of hosting from Godaddy.
+But in recent years, the American web host has expanded considerably.
+At the moment, you can purchase every conceivable form of hosting from Godaddy.
 Curious how customers experience the service?
-On this page you can read independent customer reviews and see the services offered.
+On this page, you can read independent customer reviews and see the services offered.

 Hosting packages and prices of Godaddy.com

-Godaddy is so big that they no longer need to specialize in domain registration.
-Among their range of professional services are: shared web hosting, WordPress optimized hosting, Virtual Private Servers, email systems and Microsoft Office packages.
+Godaddy is so giant that they no longer need to specialize in domain registration.
+Among their range of professional services are: shared web hosting, WordPress optimized hosting, Virtual Private Servers, email systems, and Microsoft Office packages.
 Thanks to the large number of customers that this hosting giant has, it is not uncommon for you to benefit from substantial discounts on your purchases!

 Below you will find the most frequently chosen Godaddy hosting packages (prices do not include VAT):